 - Replacing the theatre’s 1900 seats with new but historically appropriate seats, enhancing the customer experience.

-- Bathroom improvements to make better use of the physical space and enhance the customer experience.
+- Restroom improvements to better use the physical space and enhance the customer experience.

 - Expanded lobby space for concessions and receptions.